Buchsbaum* complexes: Introduction

 \section{Introduction}

-A major theme in the study of simplicial complexes in the past few decades has been the interplay between their algebraic, combinatorial, homological and topological properties.
+A major theme in the study of finite simplicial complexes in the past few decades has been the interplay between their algebraic, combinatorial, homological and topological properties.
 Several classes of simplicial complexes, such as Buchsbaum, Cohen-Macaulay or Gorenstein complexes, have been introduced and studied in order to isolate important features of triangulations of fundamental geometric objects, such as balls, spheres and various other manifolds.
 We refer the reader to \cite{Sta} for a comprehensive introduction to the subject.
 The objective of this paper is to introduce and develop the basic properties of a new class of simplicial complexes, named Buchsbaum* complexes, which generalize triangulations of orientable homology manifolds.

-In this introductory section we motivate our main definition and outline the remainder of the paper (we refer the reader to \cite[Chapter II]{Sta} \cite[Chapter 5]{BH} \cite[Chapter II]{SV} for any undefined terminology).
-A \emph{simplicial complex} over the ground set $\Omega$ is a (finite) collection $\Delta$ of subsets of $\Omega$ such that $\sigma \subseteq \tau \in \Delta$ implies $\sigma \in \Delta$.
-Given a field $k$, the \emph{face ring} or \emph{Stanley-Reisner ring} $k[\Delta]$ of $\Delta$ over $k$ is the quotient of the polynomial ring $k[x_\omega:~\omega \in \Omega]$ by the ideal generated by the monomials $\prod_{\omega \in N} x_\omega$ for all subsets $N$ of $\Omega$ not in $\Delta$.
+In this introductory section we motivate our main definition and outline the remainder of the paper (we refer the reader to \cite[Chapter II]{Sta} \cite[Chapter 5]{BH} \cite[Chapter II]{SV} for any undefined terminology and to \cite{Mu} for background on algebraic topology).
+A \emph{simplicial complex} over the ground set $\Omega$ is a collection $\Delta$ of subsets of $\Omega$ such that $\sigma \subseteq \tau \in \Delta$ implies $\sigma \in \Delta$.
+Throughout this paper, we will always assume $\Omega$ to be finite (thus we will only consider finite simplicial complexes).
+Given a field $k$, the \emph{face ring} (or \emph{Stanley-Reisner ring}) $k[\Delta]$ of $\Delta$ over $k$ is the quotient of the polynomial ring $k[x_\omega: \omega \in \Omega]$ by the ideal generated by the monomials $\prod_{\omega \in N} x_\omega$ for all subsets $N$ of $\Omega$ not in $\Delta$.
 Recall (see \cite{Sta}) that $\Delta$ is called \emph{Buchsbaum} (respectively, \emph{Cohen-Macaulay}, \emph{Gorenstein}) over $k$ if the face ring $k[\Delta]$ is a Buchsbaum (respectively, Cohen-Macaulay, Gorenstein) ring.
 Such a complex $\Delta$ is called \emph{doubly Buchsbaum} \cite{Mi} (respectively, \emph{doubly Cohen-Macaulay} \cite{Ba} \cite[p.~71]{Sta}) over $k$ if for every vertex $v$ of $\Delta$, the complex $\Delta \sm v$, obtained from $\Delta$ by removing all faces which contain $v$, is Buchsbaum (respectively, Cohen-Macaulay) over $k$ of the same dimension as $\Delta$.